Strike a Shark Tank Deal With Robert Herjavec's Holiday Gift Guide - E! Online

-We interviewed Robert Herjavec because we think you'll like her picks.
+We interviewed Robert Herjavec because we think you'll like his picks.
 Some of the products shown are from brands he is paid to endorse.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

 When it comes to gift giving, always trust a shark.